IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > States parties are **obliged to monitor effectively the implementation of measures to comply with article 2, paragraph 2**, of the Covenant.
 Monitoring should assess both the steps taken and the results achieved in the elimination of discrimination.
 National strategies, policies and plans should use **appropriate indicators** and benchmarks, disaggregated on the basis of the prohibited grounds of discrimination[^77]

 #### Right to information
 Men's, and men's advocates', ability to hold their government accountable is directly related to their knowledge of men's rights issues and the government response.
-Men have a right to be informed of the States positive and negative actions (or inaction) regarding their rights.[^78] Therefore a State's monitoring and reporting of men's rights should be available and accessible to men and men's advocates.[^79]
+Men have a right to be informed of the States positive and negative actions (or inaction) regarding their rights.[^78]  States have an obligation to ensure men and men's advocates have access to relevant information and "are able to effectively promote and claim" their rights CEDAW GR 28 -- paragraph 27

+Therefore a State's monitoring and reporting of men's rights should be available and accessible to men and men's advocates.[^79]

 > To give effect to the right of access to information, States parties should **proactively put in the public domain Government information of public interest**.[^80]

- States have an obligation to ensure men and men's advocates have access to relevant information and "are able to effectively promote and claim those rights" CEDAW GR 28 -- paragraph 27

 CEDAW reporting provides detailed information about a State's response to their human rights obligations to women.